Camping: Teach Kids to Build Campfires Safely at Home

 - Licorice twists (in whatever flavor is preferred by the group), or Tootsie Rolls

-You can teach either a 'log cabin' style fire, (shown just above), or a teepee style fire, (shown at right).
-The teepee is quite tricky with these materials, and is better suited for older kids.
+You can teach either a 'log cabin' style fire, (shown just above), or a teepee style fire, (shown below).

 Oh, what fun they'll have, going home bragging to be fire-eating dragons!